dmnfarrell/dmnfarrell.github.io/_posts/2023-03-19-btbabm-mesa.markdown

 ## Summary

 This is an initial attempt at making a model of bTB pathogen spread that was made to create simulated location and genetic distances for testing purposes.
 The code may be of use to those wishing to implement their own Python agent based models for similar diseases.
+The model here has not been tested except in the sense of code validation.

 ## Links